 Ty Girlz line of soft-sculpt cloth dolls made by makers of Beanie Babies

-he cute Ty Girlz line of soft-sculpt cloth dolls were introduced to the doll and toy market at the American International Toy Fair in New York, on February 11, 2007.
+The cute Ty Girlz line of soft-sculpt cloth dolls were introduced to the doll and toy market at the American International Toy Fair in New York, on February 11, 2007.
 The cloth fashion dolls were released Ty Inc, maker of Beanie Babies.
 Like the Beanie Babies, the Ty Girls were soft plush, fabric dolls with embroidered faces, similar to a rag doll but with trendy, sometimes provocative clothes.
+The first six Ty cloth dolls released in April 2007, were14-inches tall with mildly odd but very striking faces.
+Dolls after that were a bit shorter, were issued with wires so the Girlz could hold poses, and came with sweeter, softer, rounder faces that looked younger.

-Lot of Ty Girlz who have had some of their clothes scavenged
+Lot of Ty Girlz who have had some of their clothes scavenged |

 Ty Girlz Threadz